ORNL/superneuro/README.md

 `pip install git+https://github.com/ORNL/superneuromat.git`

-### Usage:

-`from superneuromat.neuromorphicmodel import NeuromorphicModel`

-In each of the modes, the neuromorphicmodel allows the user to create neurons and synapses as per the application or algorithm requirements.

 ## Tutorials:
-Jupyter notebooks with tutorials for each of the two modes of SuperNeuro are located in the 'Tutorials' directory.
+Latest versions of Jupyter notebooks with tutorials for each of the two modes of SuperNeuro are located in the 'Tutorials' directory.

 ## Publications:
 Arxiv Preprint available at: